 Each OpenType Layout feature has a feature tag that identifies its typographic function and effects.
 By examining a feature’s tag, a text-processing client can determine what a feature does and decide whether to implement it.

 A feature definition may not provide all the information required to properly implement glyph substitution or positioning actions.
 In many cases, a text-processing client may need to supply additional data.
-For example, the function of the “init” feature is to provide initial glyph forms.
-Nothing in the feature's lookup tables indicates when or where to apply this feature during text processing.
-To correctly use the “init” feature in Arabic text where initial glyph forms appear at the beginning of connected letter groups determined by character-joining properties, text-processing clients must be able to identify the first glyph position in each word before making the glyph substitution.
+For example, the function of the 'init' feature is to provide initial glyph forms.
+Nothing in the feature’s lookup tables indicates when or where to apply this feature during text processing.
+To correctly use the 'init' feature in Arabic text, in which initial glyph forms appear at the beginning of connected letter groups determined by character-joining properties, text-processing clients must be able to identify the glyphs to which the feature should be applied, based on character context and joining properties.
 In all cases, the text-processing client is responsible for applying, combining, and arbitrating among features and rendering the result.

 The feature descriptions provided include details regarding lookup types that can be used to implement each feature.
 Some feature descriptions may include feature-specific details regarding how text-layout software is expected to interact with the feature.
 General details on processing of lookup tables is provided in the 'GPOS', 'GSUB' and OpenType Layout Common Table Formats chapters.
 Information on lookups and lookup types is provided only as recommendations or suggestions; the set of lookups used to implement a feature will vary across platforms, applications, fonts, and font developers.